AhmedBenRouha01/petClinic-DevOps/README.md

 ## Horizontal Pod Autoscaler test
 You can test that the number of pods can be automatically adjusted based on the CPU and Memory load by load tesing the app

+Note: you can switch to branch postgresql-community-chart where you can find the same project but using the Bitnami Postgresql community chart

 ![img.png](img.png)
 ![img_1.png](img_1.png)